Click Southern Walk Leaflet - Page 1 to view or download a copy of page 1 of the Southern Section Leaflet.

 Description of Walk Route

 From Jumbles car park follow track passing café and continue to almost the end of the reservoir.
 Turn left over main bridge then take footpath right off track up towards wood.

 Continue through wood and field to the main road B6391.

 To the left of the path just before the road is a Second world War Pill Box, strategically sited for use by the Home Guards to protect access to the largest reservoirs and keep watch over Horrobin Mill used for wartime storage.

 Cross road and follow pavement left up to the entrance to Turton Tower, turn right and continue straight on to the railway bridge passing in front of tower.

 Turton Tower is a grade 1 listed building, set in attractive woodlands and gardens, built around 1420 as a two storey stone pele tower, over time it has been extensively altered and was given to the public in 1929 and now belongs to Blackburn and Darwen council.
 It is open to the public and has a tea room.
 The large ornamental railway bridge is over the Bolton to Blackburn railway which fully opened in 1848

 Continue over bridge and follow track uphill to T junction.
-Turn right and continue following this track with stone wall on the left as far as a kissing gate on the left.
-Go through this and up the fields passing a barn on the left.
+Turn right and continue following this track with stone wall on the right as far as a kissing gate on the left.
+Go through this and up the fields passing a barn on your right.
 Continue in same direction up through wood and field and through a kissing gate onto moorland.
 Here turn right on well- trodden path to trig point on Cheetham Close.

 Here there are remains of an Early Bronze Age stone circle.
 Until 1871, 7 of the estimated 11 stones still remained, varying in height from 30cm. to 1.2m with another 2 stones outside the circle, but a tenant farmer angered by the many visitors it was attracting, took a sledge hammer to the stones and destroyed most of them.
 There are small stone circles all over this moorland.